 - Length of time for the abuse

 - Method of consumption (smoking, snorting, injecting, or swallowing)

 - Amount of drugs or alcohol in the body

 - Whether other medical conditions are present

 If a person goes through detox without following up with treatment, it is likely they will relapse.

-Alcohol detox can be life-threatening if the addiction is severe.
+Alcohol detox can be life-threatening.

 Symptoms like hallucinations, fever, and seizures may begin as early as eight hours after the last drink.